OrangoMango/SudokuSolver/README.md

 # How to use
 * Compile and execute the code with `javac SudokuSolver.java` and `java SudokuSolver`
 * Choose the size of the sudoku:
-`GRID_SIZE`: the amount of subgrids in a row/column `SUBGRID_SIZE`: the amount of cells in a subgrid's row/column
+`GRID_SIZE`: the amount of subgrids in a row/column
+`SUBGRID_SIZE`: the amount of cells in a subgrid's row/column
-* Choose to manually fill the grid or not
+* Choose to manually fill the grid or not.
+(Use `0` for empty cells)

 # Example
 ## Manually fill a 3x3 grid and solve it